Félicien Kabuga

-Félicien Kabuga (born 1 March 1933) is a génocidaire and Rwandan businessman who played a major role in the run-up to the Genocide of the Rwandan Tutsis.
+Félicien Kabuga (born 1 March 1933) is a Rwandan businessman and genocide suspect who played a major role in the run-up to the Rwandan genocide.
 A multimillionaire, he was closely connected to dictator Juvénal Habyarimana's Hutu nationalist MRND party and the Akazu, an informal group of Hutu extremists who helped lead the Rwandan genocide.

 Kabuga is noted for his role as the primary financier of Hutu extremist media outlets, such as the RTLM radio station and Kangura magazine, which advocated for the killing of the Tutsi minority.
-Kabuga helped fund the mass importation of 500,000 machetes in preparation for genocide between January 1993 to March 1994.

 In 2020, Kabuga was arrested by the French police in Greater Paris at the age of 87 after 26 years as a fugitive.
-He is currently in custody of the IRMCT branch in The Hague and is awaiting trial for crimes against humanity.
+He was transferred to the custody of the IRMCT branch in The Hague to stand trial for crimes against humanity, but was declared unfit to stand trial in 2023 due to dementia.

 Early life

 Kabuga was born in Munig, in the commune of Mukarange, prefecture of Byumba, present-day Rwanda.
 Kabuga amassed his wealth by owning tea farms in northern Rwanda, among other business ventures.

 In 1993, at an RTLM fundraising meeting organised by the MRND, Félicien Kabuga allegedly publicly defined the purpose of RTLM as the defence of Hutu Power.
 During the ICTR's so-called "media trial", former RTLM presenter Georges Ruggiu named Kabuga as the "Chairman Director-general" of the station, with duties such as "presiding over RTLM" and "representing RTLM."

-From January 1993 to March 1994, a total of 500,000 machetes were imported into Rwanda, statistically one for every three adult Hutus in the country.
+From January 1993 to March 1994, a total of 500,000 machetes were imported into Rwanda.
 Kabuga has been named as one of the main importers of these machetes.